 Prepare your business for the next round of tendering when these frameworks expire by making sure all of your processes and procedures are documented and compliant (we can help with this!).

 There’s no silver bullet in this situation, but this should help you understand how the frameworks operate and what your next steps should be.

-If you want to prepare your agency for future NHS tenders or ensure that your policies and procedures are compliant with NHS Employers Standards, please call us on 01688 400319, email firstname.lastname@example.org or check out our NHS Policy Templates now.
+If you want to prepare your agency for future NHS tenders or check out our NHS Policy Templates now.
+Alternatively call us for more information on 01688 400319, email firstname.lastname@example.org or check out .